badda71/vice3ds/README.md

 For further usage instructions, check here: https://gbatemp.net/threads/release-vice3ds-c64-emulator.534830/

-From v1.6 on, Vice3DS will run with acceptable framerates (~20 fps with fastSID emulation) on O3DS.
+Vice3DS will run with acceptable framerates (~20 fps with fastSID emulation) on O3DS.
 However, a N3DS is recommended: Only here, you will get the full 50fps and incredible reSID sound.

 ## Compiling

-You need devkitARM (provided by devkitPro) and the following packages: 3ds-sdl, 3ds-sdl_image, pkg-config, devkitpro-pkgbuild-helpers and graphicsmagick.
+You need devkitARM (provided by devkitPro) and the following packages: 3ds-zlib, 3ds-curl, 3ds-libpng, 3ds-bzip2 and - optionally - graphicsmagick.
+Without graphicsmagick, no version numbers will be included in the icon and bottom screen images.

 Install these packages with pacman / dkp-pacman:

-Windows:
+**Windows:**

+    pacman -S 3ds-zlib 3ds-curl 3ds-libpng 3ds-bzip2
+optional:

-    pacman -Sy 3ds-sdl 3ds-sdl_image pkg-config devkitpro-pkgbuild-helpers graphicsmagick
+    pacman -S graphicsmagick

-Linux:
+**Linux:**

-    [sudo] pacman -Sy 3ds-sdl 3ds-sdl_image devkitpro-pkgbuild-helpers
+    [sudo] pacman -S 3ds-zlib 3ds-curl 3ds-libpng 3ds-bzip2
+optional:

-    [sudo] apt-get install pkg-config graphicsmagick
+    [sudo] apt-get install graphicsmagick

+Actually, a modified version of 3ds-curl is required for game downloads to work with the gamebase64 launcher.
+The 3ds-curl version provided by devkitPro is buggy and [@fincs](https://github.com/fincs) does not want to fix it.
+Please see https://github.com/devkitPro/pacman-packages/issues/130 for details.
+Providing instructions for compiling this modified 3ds-curl version, however, would go beyond the scope of this README.

 Apart from this, bannertool (https://github.com/Steveice10/bannertool/releases) and makerom (https://github.com/profi200/Project_CTR/releases) should be available in your path.

-Afterwards, the emulator can be compiled via
+Clone the repository (including symlinks) and change into the directory:

+    git clone -c core.symlinks=true https://github.com/badda71/vice3ds
+    cd vice3ds
+If you received any error messages regarding symlinks during cloning, execute copylinks.sh to correct the symlinks

+    chmod +x copylinks.sh
+    ./copylinks.sh
+Finally, start the compile with the command

     make